Frequently Asked Questions (FAQ)

 Some industries claim that noise mitigation and abatement can negatively impact their business.
 They argue that noise is a sign of prosperity and attempt to marginalize others who are critical of their policies.

 United States Constitution Bill of Rights - First Amendment

 Amendment I. Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.

 Property owners do not have absolute rights to do anything they want on their property.
 Each municipality sets standards for acceptable use.
-We all share a common environment and we have limited rights to ensure our mutual quality of life.
+We all share a common environment and we have limited rights to ensure a mutual quality of life.

 For instance, your neighbor does not have the right to pollute the air or the ground water because it might adversely affect you and the community.